The trees at Keele

 Flowers and fruit: it is generally the first lime to flower.
 The fruits are globose, subtended by a large pale bract, densely hairy and strongly ribbed - those of Small-leaved Lime are smooth and of Common Lime faintly ribbed.

-Generally, if you see a lime on campus with a trunk devoid of any basal shoots or suckers, then it could well be a Large-leaved Lime (see photo above right).
+Generally, if you see a lime on campus with a trunk devoid of any basal shoots or suckers, then it could well be a Large-leaved Lime (see photo above left).